Wild violets are as lovely as they are useful. Here are several different ways to put these pretty purple blooms to good use!

 RELATED: Wild Dandelion Salad Recipe

-5 THINGS TO DO WITH WILD VIOLETS VIDEO
+WHAT TO DO WITH WILD VIOLETS: A VIDEO

 If this is your first time visiting the Kitchen, you’re about to find out why I call my kitchen vintage… If you like my style, please consider subscribing to the Vintage Kitchen Vixen YouTube channel!